jimfulton/zodb-jsonb-experiment/README.rst

 that at run time, we're evaluating lots of JSON dynamic expressions.

-Despite the difference in performance, it appears that the JSON-based search is probably fast enough that the advantages of mnot having to maintian separate tables may justify the added cost.
+Despite the difference in performance, it appears that the JSON-based search is probably fast enough that the advantages of not having to maintain separate tables may justify the added cost.

 Using triggers to maintain support tables
 _________________________________________

 Another alternative to maintaining support tables in the application would be to maintain them in the database using triggers.
-It's unclear if this would be any more reliable or less of a pain than maintaining the tables using Python application code.

 Insert performance
 ------------------